Nada-Baili/SIIM-covid19-detection-classification/README.md

 # SIIM-covid19-detection-classification
-This problem is a Kaggle competition (https://www.kaggle.com/c/siim-covid19-detection).
+This project is a Kaggle competition (https://www.kaggle.com/c/siim-covid19-detection).
 In this competition, we are identifying and localizing COVID-19 abnormalities on chest radiographs.
 This is an object detection and classification problem.
 For each test image, we will be predicting a bounding box and class for all findings.
 Further, for each test study, we should make a determination within the following labels: 'Negative for Pneumonia' 'Typical Appearance' 'Indeterminate Appearance' 'Atypical Appearance'.

 ## YOLOv5
 The first task is to detect the opacities.
 To do so, we retrain YOLOv5 on the provided data, as follows: